microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/jenkins_setup.md

 **4.** Start Using Jenkins

 Click the **Start Using Jenkins** button to get started!
-You now have a virtual machine in Azure running Jenkins as a Master.
-You should automatically be logged in as the user you have just created, but if not, logon on the jenkins master with the credentials that you have just created in step 4.
+You now have a virtual machine in Azure Stack running Jenkins as a Master.
+You should automatically be logged in as the user you have just created, but if not, logon to the Jenkins Master with the credentials that you have just created in step 4.

-* Username = jenkins
+* Username = Jenkins
 * Password = Passw0rd

 **5.** Navigate to the "Configure System" page: